chipsalliance/firrtl-spec/spec.md

 #### A note on implementation

 Constant types are a restriction on FIRRTL types.
-Therefore, FIRRTL structures which would be expected to produce certain verilog structures will produce the same structure if instantiated with a constant type.
+Therefore, FIRRTL structures which would be expected to produce certain Verilog structures will produce the same structure if instantiated with a constant type.
 For example, an input port of type `const UInt` will result in a port in the verilog, if under the same conditions an input port of type `UInt` would have.